A squared smoothing Newton method for semidefinite programming: A squared smoothing Newton method

-As showed before, the nonsingularity of the coefficient matrix in \eqref{eq-alg-direction} requires $\epsilon^k$ to be {positive}.
+As showed before, the nonsingularity of the coefficient matrix in \eqref{eq-alg-direction} requires $\epsilon^k$ being positive.
 The next lemma shows that Algorithm \ref{alg-ssnm} generates $\epsilon^k$ that is lower bounded by $\zeta(\epsilon^k, X^k, y^k, Z^k)\hat\epsilon$.
 Thus, as long as the optimal solution is not found, $ \epsilon^k $ remains positive.
 To present the lemma, we need to define the following set

 \begin{lemma} Suppose that for a given $k \geq 0$, $\epsilon^k \in \R_{++}$ and $(\epsilon^k, X^k, y^k, Z^k)\in \cN$.
 Then, for any $\alpha\in [0, 1]$ such that

 it holds that